Ibrahimajiboro/data-value-project/README.md

 15 - 12 - 2020
 if i could i would have continued but the plan was to harmonise the balanced score card with the strategic objectives of the company. this will be done tomorrow.

+25 - 12 - 2023
+report has progressed from balanace score card to objective from objectives to wireframe